bitdefender/hvmi/README.md

 doxygen Doxygen/Doxyfile
 ```

-This assumes that you have [Doxygen](https://www.doxygen.nl/index.html) installed and in you're path.
+This assumes that you have [Doxygen](https://www.doxygen.nl/index.html) installed and in your path.

 The Doxygen documentation will then be found in `docs/_static/Doxygen/html`.